Serhik1243/CoolKeeper/README.md

   - Install MicroPython firmware on Pico WH
   - Install `urequests` manually if not pre-installed
-  - Configure Wi-Fi credentials in the script
+  - Configure Wi-Fi, telegram bot and datacake url credentials in the script

 - **Dependencies:** `network`, `urequests`, `machine`, `time` , `utime`